What Can I Claim for a Brain Injury?

 Brain injuries often result in temporary or permanent disability, impacting an individual’s ability to work and earn an income.
 Compensation for lost wages and diminished earning capacity is typically factored into the settlement calculation.
 This includes the wages lost during the recovery period as well as any future loss of income due to the brain injury’s lasting effects.

 Brain injuries can cause significant physical pain, emotional distress, and a diminished quality of life.
-Compensation for pain and suffering is subjective and depends on various factors, such as the severity of the injury, the level of pain experienced, the impact on daily life activities, and the prognosis for future recovery.
+Compensation for pain and suffering is subjective and depends on various factors, such as the:

-In cases where a brain injury has caused a significant impact on the injured person's relationship with their spouse or family members, compensation may be awarded for loss of consortium.
-This recognizes the loss of companionship, affection, and support suffered by the family members as a result of the injury.
+In cases where a brain injury has caused a significant impact on the injured person’s relationship with their spouse or family members, compensation may be awarded for loss of consortium.
+This type of non-economic damages recognizes the loss of companionship, affection, and support suffered by the family members as a result of the injury.

 In some cases, the injured party may have contributed to the accident or their own injury to some degree.
-Comparative negligence laws may apply, reducing the final settlement amount based on the percentage of fault assigned to the injured person.
+Pennsylvania’s modified comparative negligence law under 42 Pa C.S.A. § 7102 allows you to pursue compensation as long as you’re less than 51% at fault for the accident.
+Comparative negligence laws may apply in your or your loved one’s case, reducing the final settlement amount based on the percentage of fault assigned to the injured person.

 The costs associated with pursuing a legal claim, including attorney fees, court fees, expert witness fees, and other legal expenses, may be factored into the settlement calculation.
 These costs are typically deducted from the final settlement amount.